Senior Architect Resume Format

 1

-Architectural roles vary greatly between sectors (residential, commercial, institutional).
-Using the same resume for all employers suggests a lack of customized approach — the very quality sought in architectural leadership.
-Tailor your summary, skills, and achievements for each position.
+Architectural positions differ widely across sectors (residential, commercial, urban design).
+Using the same resume for all shows a lack of strategic customization — an essential skill for senior architects.
+Tailor your summary, skills, and experience for each job.

 2